 Despite what the flashy title says, there’s a lot more steps than a lousy eight to becoming a landlord.
 I WISH there were only eight.
 I’d even take twenty over the reality.

+So why have I written this blog post if I’ve written the book?
 The purpose of this blog post is to provide you with a general overview of the steps required to become a landlord.
 Who knows, maybe the steps will make you more determined than ever to become a landlord, or alternately, confirm that you need to dodge the idea like a bag of haemorrhoids.

 I just want to clarify that everything I’m sharing is based on my own personal experience as a landlord of several years, which includes both successes and some pretty horrendous failures.
 Right, so, the essential steps (not to be confused with reality)…